Kala Ukulele Reviews: 2018 Buyer’s Guide to the Best Kala Ukuleles

 The KA-C is also elegant and classy.
 It has a beautiful mahogany body, and it’s decorated with a simple white binding.
 It features chrome die-cast tuners that make tuning a breeze.
 The KA-C offers a full sound that you will definitely grow addicted to.
 Want the same great quality and sound in a soprano ukulele?
 Check out the Kala KA-S.

-The Kala Solid Acacia Tenor sounds just as good as it looks.
-It has great volume, and a beautifully rich and colorful tone.
+The Kala Acacia Cedar Tenor has an incredible sound, with great volume and a beautifully rich and colorful tone.
 It’s warm but it also packs a punch.
 The intonation is perfect up and down the neck.
 Overall this uke looks great and sounds great too.
-The Kala Solid Acacia also comes in a concert size.

-Setting aside the fancy frills and decorative features, the Makala focuses on quality construction, great sound and easy playability.
+Setting aside the fancy frills and decorative features, the Makala MK-S soprano ukulele focuses on quality construction, great sound and easy playability.
 It’s a robust instrument best for beginners who are new to the ukulele.
 If you’re looking for an affordable ukulele, you’ll be hard pressed to find a better one in this price range.
-Looking for something bigger?
-The Makala also comes in a concert size.

 I know I keep describing Kala’s ukuleles as beautiful, but they really are a testament to the workmanship that Kala puts into each and every one of their instruments.
 The Kala Koa Concert Gloss ukulele (Kala KA-KCG) exemplifies this attention to detail.